jeantessier/book-reviews/node_graphql_federation/README.md

 }
 ```

-It will return the user Jean Tessier and all four reviews, because they were
+It will return the user Jean Tessier.
+To get to the four reviews that were
-written by Jean Tessier.
+written by Jean Tessier, simply follow the `reviews` association from the
+GraphQL schema.

 If you use the variables: